 The need to modernise the look of your brand is probably one of the main reasons to consider rebranding, and it’s a great opportunity to create renewed interest and rejuvenate your business’s values and story.

 There isn’t enough consistency

 Along with every blog post about branding, I say it over and over.
 Consistency is key!
-To establish a professional, trust-worthy image, your brand needs to be consistent at every point of your business.
+(Read: How using consistent branding will grow your business) To establish a professional, trust-worthy image, your brand needs to be consistent at every point of your business.
 If you don’t have one, clear message behind the brand, and instead it feels scattered, overly-complicated and not at all unified, you need to take the time to consider the strategy behind your brand.